 A bottle of water may be cheap in Singapore, but spending 70 cents on water every day will eventually add up over the years.
 Start the habit early and invest in a good bottle.
 Refill it before you leave home or at your workplace/school’s water cooler.
 Can’t find a cooler?
 Just bottle it straight from the tap!
 Singapore’s tap water is perfectly safe to drink.

 Got a money saving tip you don’t see on this list?
 Share it with us in the comments!
 We’re all about managing your finance well.
-Seedly can assist you in your personal finance journey by importing your banking transactions and categorising them automatically.
+Seedly can assist you in your personal finance journey by importing your banking transactions and categorizing them automatically.
 With your bank accounts collectively on the Seedly app, you can oversee your expenses all in one place and budget smarter!